| Are you looking

 • Imagine you're writing an outline - Similar to writing

-an outline for a large paper, put some thought into what the main
+an outline for a large paper, put some thought into what the

-where to use heading tags appropriately.
+be and decide where to use heading tags appropriately.

 Avoid:

-• placing text in heading tags that wouldn't be helpful in
+• placing text in heading tags that wouldn't be helpful

-defining the structure of the page
+in defining the structure of the page

-• using heading tags where other tags like <em> and
+• using heading tags where other tags like <em>

-<strong> may be more appropriate
+and <strong> may be more appropriate

 • Erratically moving from one heading tag size to another

-• Use headings sparingly across the page - Use heading tags
+• Use headings sparingly across the page - Use heading

-ends and another begins.
+where one topic ends and another begins.

 Avoid: